Meet the Brains behind the Center for NeuroPotential

-In my free-time, you are likely to find me practicing yoga, out walking, playing with my nieces and nephews or reading an interesting book.
+In my free-time, you are likely to find me walking in nature, playing with my nieces and nephews or practicing yoga.
 I devote myself to being centered and finding time to laugh, to breathe, to move and for quiet reflection to foster brain health and well-being.

 Meeting, working with and gaining understanding of new clients is my passion.
 I am dedicated to offering each client an attentive, compassionate approach that allows them to reach their full potential.

 Using my strong experience with children, teens and adults, I enjoy exploring how our emotional and physically health is interconnected.